- Coreg is a medication used for the treatment of high blood pressure and heart failure.

-- By blocking the effect of adrenalin, Coreg slows the heart’s pumping action and lowers blood pressure
+- By blocking the effect of adrenaline, Coreg slows the heart’s pumping action and lowers blood pressure.

-Carvedilol is a beta blocker, a group of medications that lower blood pressure by reducing arterial tension and slowing heart rate, thus improving the flow of blood.
+Carvedilol is a beta blocker, a type of medication that lowers blood pressure by reducing arterial tension and slowing heart rate, thus improving the flow of blood.

 - Hypertension: High blood pressure that occurs when the blood’s pressure against the arterial walls is higher than normal

-- Heart failure: This occurs when the heart’s pumping action isn’t getting a normal amount of blood to the various parts of the body
+- Heart failure: Occurs when the heart’s pumping action isn’t getting a normal amount of blood to the various parts of the body

-- Post-heart attack: Carvedilol is prescribed to patients after they’ve had a heart attack to improve their chance of survival when their heart is not pumping adequately
+- Post-heart attack: Prescribed to patients after they’ve had a heart attack to improve their chance of survival when their heart is not pumping adequately

 Carvedilol, available in tablets and extended-release capsules, is frequently prescribed in conjunction with other medications.

 Coreg belongs to a class of medicines known as beta blockers.
-These drugs work by obstructing the impact of the hormone adrenaline, aka epinephrine, which causes the heart to beat faster and blood pressure to rise.
+These drugs work by obstructing the impact of the hormone adrenaline (or epinephrine), which causes the heart to beat faster and blood pressure to rise.
 By causing the heart to beat more slowly and with reduced strength, blood pressure is decreased.

 Hypertension is a very common condition, in both industrialized nations as well as developing countries.
 The American Heart Association estimates that there are some 76 million U.S. citizens age 20 and above, i.e. one in 3 adults, who have high blood pressure.

 Beta blocker drugs, commonly prescribed in combination with other medications, are used for the treatment of the following conditions: